-Now the Kâma Rûpa is during earth-life the recipient of and the respondent to all stimuli from without, and it also continually receives and responds to stimuli from the lower Manas.
-In it are set up habits, tendencies to repeat automatically familiar vibrations. vibrations of love and desire, vibrations imaging past experiences of all kinds.
-Just as the hand may repeat a familiar gesture, so may the Kâma Rûpa repeat a familiar feeling or thought.
-And when the Triad has left it, this automatism remains, and the Shell may thus stimulate feelings and thoughts which are empty of all true intelligence and will.
+Now the desire body is during earth-life the recipient of and the respondent to all stimuli from without, and it also continually receives and responds to stimuli from the lower Manas.
+In it are set up habits, tendencies to repeat automatically familiar vibrations, vibrations of love and desire, vibrations imaging past experiences of all kinds.
+Just as the hand may repeat a familiar gesture, so may the desire body repeat a familiar feeling or thought.
+And when the Triad has left it, this automatism remains, and the Shell may thus simulate feelings and thoughts which are empty of all true intelligence and will.
 Many of the responses to eager enquiries at séances come from such Shells, drawn to the neighbourhood of friends and relatives by the magnetic attractions so long familiar and dear, and automatically responding to the waves of emotion and remembrance, to the impulse of which they had so often answered during the lately closed earth-life.
-Phrases of affection, moral platitudes, memories of past events, will be all the communications such Shells can make, but these may be literally poured out under favourable conditions, under the magnetic stimuli freely applied by the embodied friends and relatives.
+Phrases of affection, moral platitudes, memories of past events, will be all the communications such Shells can make, but these may be literally poured out under favourable conditions under the magnetic stimuli freely applied by the embodied friends and relatives.

-In cases where the lower Manas during earth-life has been strongly attached to material objects and to intellectual pursuits directed by a self-seeking motive. the Kâma Rûpa may have acquired a very considerable automatism of an intellectual character, and may give forth responses of considerable intellectual merit.
-But still the mark of non-originality will be present; the apparent intellectuality will only give out reproductions, and there will be no sign of the new and independent thought which would be the inevitable outcome of a strong intelligence working with originality amid new surroundings.
-Intellectual sterility brands the great majority of communications from the "spirit world;" reflections of earthly scenes, earthly conditions, earthly arrangements, are plentiful, but we seek in vain for strong, new thought, worthy of Intelligences freed from the prison of the flesh.
+In cases where the lower Manas during earth-life has been strongly attached to material objects and to intellectual pursuits directed by a self-seeking motive, the desire body may have acquired a very considerable automatism of an intellectual character, and may give forth responses of considerable intellectual merit.
+But still the mark of non-originality will be present: the apparent intellectuality will only give out reproductions, and there will be no sign of the new and independent thought which would be the inevitable outcome of a strong intelligence working with originality amid new surroundings.
+Intellectual sterility brands the great majority of communications from the "spirit world"; reflections of earthly scenes, earthly conditions, earthly arrangements, are plentiful, but we usually seek in vain for strong, new thought, worthy of Intelligences freed from the prison of the flesh.
+The communications of a loftier kind occasionally granted are, for the most part, from non-human Intelligences, attracted by the pure atmosphere of the medium or sitters.

-And there is an ever present danger in this commerce with the Shells.
+And there is an ever-present danger in this commerce with the Shells.
 Just because they are Shells, and nothing more, they answer to the impulses that strike on them from without, and easily become malicious and mischievous, automatically responding to evil vibrations.
 Thus a medium, or sitters of poor moral character, will impress the Shells that flock around them with impulses of a low order, and any animal desires, petty and foolish thoughts, will set up similar vibrations in the blindly responsive Shells.

-Again, the Shell is very easily taken possession of

-by Elementals, the semi-conscious forces working in the kingdoms of Nature, and may be used by them as a convenient vehicle for many a prank and trick.
-The Astral Body of the medium, and the Kâma Rûpas emptied of their immortal Tenants, give the material basis by which Elementals can work many a curious and startling result; and frequenters of séances may be confidently appealed to, and asked whether many of the childish freaks with which they are familiar-pullings of hair, pinchings, slaps, throwing about of objects, piling up of furniture, playing on accordions, etc.-are not more rationally accounted for as the tricky vagaries of sub-human forces, than as the actions of "spirits" who, while in the body, were certainly incapable of such vulgarities.
+Again, the Shell is very easily taken possession of by Elementals, the semi-conscious forces working in the kingdoms of Nature, and may be used by them as a convenient vehicle for many a prank and trick.
+The etheric double of the medium, and the desire bodies emptied of their immortal Tenants, give the material basis by which Elementals can work many a curious and startling result; and frequenters of séances may be confidently appealed to, and asked whether many of the childish freaks with which they are familiar-pullings of hair, pinchings, slaps, throwing about of objects, piling up of furniture, playing on accordions, &c .- are not more rationally accounted for as the tricky vagaries of subhuman forces, than as the actions of "spirits" who, while in the body, were certainly incapable of such vulgarities.